Jeffrey Lieberman: Journals edited

-February 2022 Twitter post and fallout
+Twitter controversy

-On February 21, 2022, Lieberman posted on Twitter about Nyakim Gatwech, an Ethiopian-born American model of South Sudanese descent, stating that "Whether a work of art or freak of nature she's a beautiful sight to behold," leading to criticism from students and colleagues.
-Following the backlash, Lieberman apologized, saying that the content of his post had been racist and sexist and that he was "deeply ashamed."
+On February 21, 2022, Lieberman posted on Twitter about Nyakim Gatwech, an Ethiopian-born American model of South Sudanese descent, stating that "Whether a work of art or freak of nature she's a beautiful sight to behold", leading to criticism from students and colleagues.
+Following the backlash, Lieberman apologized, saying that the content of his post had been racist and sexist and that he was "deeply ashamed" of his “prejudices and stereotypical assumptions”.
 He subsequently deleted his Twitter account.
 The New York State Office of Mental Health (OMH) asked for his resignation as Director of the New York State Psychiatric Institute, and as of February 22, 2022, Lieberman was no longer affiliated with OMH or the State of New York.
 Lieberman was suspended as Chair of the Department of Psychiatry at Columbia University and removed from his position as Psychiatrist-in-Chief at NewYork-Presbyterian/Columbia University Irving Medical Center (NYP/CUIMC) on February 23, 2022.

-Psychiatrist Bandy X. Lee and some others who worked with Lieberman described his Twitter post as part of a pattern of racist and sexist behavior.
+Psychiatrist Bandy X. Lee who worked with Lieberman described his Twitter post as part of a pattern of racist and sexist behavior.
 Elwood Watson, a professor at East Tennessee State University, said the post fit within a centuries-long history of the dehumanization of people of African descent.
-Lieberman's colleague Carl Hart described the post as "dehumanizing Black people and objectifying women" and "insulting to many, including to me," but also wrote that racism and sexism need to be better defined as grounds for disciplinary action and that he was uncertain whether Lieberman was racist given his apologies afterwards.
-In a New York Times op-ed, Columbia professor John McWhorter described Lieberman's actions as "an isolated Tweet" which must be weighed against his entire life and work.
+Lieberman's colleague Carl Hart wrote that racism and sexism need to be better defined as grounds for disciplinary action and that he was uncertain whether Lieberman was racist given his apologies afterwards.
+In a New York Times op-ed, Columbia professor John McWhorter wrote: "It is unjust that someone’s life — and life’s work — be derailed because of a graceless way of putting something in an isolated instance."

 Publications

 Lieberman has published over 500 research papers and edited or written ten books, including the textbook Psychiatry (currently in its second edition), Textbook of Schizophrenia, Comprehensive Care of Schizophrenia, Psychiatric Drugs and Ethics in Psychiatric Research: A Resource Manual on Human Subjects Protection.

 In 2015, he published the book Shrinks: the Untold Story of Psychiatry (Little Brown).
 A four-part series, tentatively titled "In Search of Madness: The Untold Story of Mental Illness," based on his book, Shrinks, is scheduled for broadcast on PBS in April 2022.

-A book on schizophrenia was published by Scribner in 2023.
+A new book by Lieberman on schizophrenia was published by Scribner in 2023.